Equivariant aspects of singular instanton Floer homology: Introduction

 Theorem \ref{thm:connectedsumlocceoff} on invariants of connected sums is proved in Section \ref{sec:consum}.
 In Section \ref{sec:loccoeffs} we explain how one can obtain additional algebraic structures on $\widetilde C(Y,K)$ using local coefficient systems.
 Here the general concordance invariants $h_\sS(Y,K)$, $\{ J_i^\sS(Y,K)\}$ and $\Gamma^R_{(Y,K)}$ are defined.
 Theorem \ref{relation-KM} is discussed in detail in Section \ref{sec:kmgroups}.
 In the final section of the paper, we focus on computations, where proofs of Theorems \ref{thm:sasahiracomparison} and \ref{thm:hinvcomps} are given.\\

 {\it Acknowledgements.} The authors would like to thank the Simons Center for Geometry and Physics where this project started, as well as the organizers of the 2019 PCMI Research Program ``Quantum Field Theory and Manifold Invariants'' where some of the work was carried out.
+Discussions with Mike Miller Eismeier were instrumental in improving the treatment of the foundations of the established constructions.
+In particular, the appendix at the end of this paper developed after conversations with him.
 The authors would also like to thank Peter Kronheimer, Tom Mrowka and Nikolai Saveliev for helpful discussions.
+The authors thank Hayato Imori, Kouki Sato and the anonymous referee for pointing out several mistakes and providing comments on an earlier version of the paper.